dlh01/dave-wpstarterkit/README.markdown

 the `wordpress` directory, which is perfectly normal and even [recommended for added security][1].

-The `wp-content` directory has been renamed `assets` and is also moved outside the `wordpress` directory, which, although perhaps unusual, is [supported just fine][2].
+The `wp-content` directory has been renamed `content` and is also moved outside the `wordpress` directory, which, although perhaps unusual, is [supported just fine][2].

-The advantage of keeping `assets` outside of your `wordpress` directory is that you can update WordPress more easily.
+The advantage of keeping `content` outside of your `wordpress` directory is that you can update WordPress more easily.
 Just overwrite the old `wordpress` directory with the new one.
-There's less worry about overwriting in `wordpress/wp-content` because everything should be stored in the `assets` directory.
+There's less worry about overwriting in `wordpress/wp-content` because everything should be stored in the `content` directory.

 That said, **always back up your site before upgrading**.
 Also note that any fresh copy of WordPress includes